 4. Brica Firefly Baby-In-Sight Car Mirror

-If you’re often going on long drives, or your little one prefers some entertainment, then look no further.
+If you often go on long drives, or your little one prefers some entertainment, look no further.
 This Brica baby car mirror from Munchkin is the perfect travel companion.

 The mirror features two modes: entertainment and soothing.
 For each mode, you’ll get four different tunes.
 These are then synced with LED lights that display an entertaining light show.

 What we love the most is that mom is in control from the front seat.
-You’ll get a remote, which you can use from the driver’s seat and thereby control everything.
+You’ll get a remote, which you can use from the driver’s seat to control all the functions.

 - Soothing lights.